zainab-ali/aquascape/docs/reference/time.md

 ### fixedDelay

-The `fixedDelay` operator repeatedly sleeps for a given amount of time.
+The `fixedDelay` operator constructs a stream that repeatedly sleeps for a given amount of time.

 Each time it is pulled on, it waits for the given time to elapse before outputting an element.